ilmax/site/content/posts/import-many-terraform/index.md

 - {you-principal-name} may be the user name or group name or managed identity name of the principal that will be granted the role
 - {your-role-name} it's the name of the RBAC roles you assigned (e.g. Contributor)

 This is quite powerful and allows you to make the script parametric enough to allow you to reuse the same script for all environments.

+>It's also worth considering though that the import operation will be executed just once, so it may be quick to just do a find replace at times.

 ## Quirks

-If you have declared resources that uses `for_each` in HCL, the name of the resource may contain (based on what you're foreaching) a string, e.g. imagine you're creating several service bus topic using a for_each in the following way:
+If you have declared resources that use `for_each` in HCL, the name of the resource may contain (based on what you're foreach-ing) a string, e.g. imagine you're creating several service bus topic using a for_each in the following way:

 ```hcl